 Touch based interfaces let users interact with computers through touch.
 In the vast majority of these systems, the communication back from the computer happens exclusively through visual and auditory channels.
 This represents a lost opportunity in human-computer interaction, as we know that haptics can provide a rich bi-directional channel that goes beyond the homogeneous and unchanging rigid plane offered by most interactive touch surfaces.
-Unfortunately, and despite the enormous development of the field
+Despite the enormous development of the field of haptics, developing hardware and software that provides a compelling hap-